-Asthma is the primary cause of poor school attendance and schools with poor indoor air quality usually have numerous asthma precursors.
-Schools built with more natural daylight, better ventilation, and healthy green building materials such as non VOC carpets and paints are healthier for students, teachers and other school employees and result in fewer sick days.
+Asthma is the primary cause of poor school attendance, and schools with poor indoor air quality usually have numerous asthma precursors.
+Schools built with more daylighting, better ventilation, and healthy green building materials such as non-VOC carpets and paints are healthier for students, teachers, and other school employees, and result in fewer sick days.

 Increase Student Performance

-A lack of fresh air can cause reduced attentiveness.
-Studies have shown that student test scores can improve up to 20% when kids learn in green classrooms that provide more natural daylighting, improved classroom acoustics, and healthier paints and carpets that don’t release toxic chemicals into the air.
+A lack of fresh air can reduce student attentiveness.
+Studies have shown that student test scores can improve up to 20% when kids learn in green classrooms that have more daylighting, improved classroom acoustics, and healthier paints and carpets that don’t release toxic chemicals into the air.

 Operating costs for energy and water in a green school can be reduced by 20% to 40%, directing more funding towards teacher salaries, textbooks, and computers.

 Green schools significantly reduce carbon dioxide emissions.
-In Los Angeles alone, building 34 new green schools would reduce 94,000 tons of CO2 — the equivalent of eliminating more than 15,000 cars from the road every year, or planting more than 280,000 trees.
+Building 34 new green schools in Los Angeles alone would reduce 94,000 tons of CO2 — the equivalent of eliminating more than 15,000 cars from the road every year, or planting more than 280,000 trees.

-On average, a green school reduces water usage 32%.
-This reduction has direct savings for the building, as well as substantial societal benefits from lower pollution and reduced infrastructure costs to deliver water and to transport and treat wastewater.
+On average, a green school reduces water usage by 32%.
+This reduction has direct savings for the building, as well as substantial societal benefits, such as reducing stormwater runoff, and transporting and treating wastewater.

-A green school can reduce teacher turnover by as much as 5%, which improves student learning and school community, and can result in financial savings for the school, as well as a more positive experience for students.
+A green school can reduce teacher turnover by as much as 5%, which improves student learning and school community, and can result in financial savings for the school.

 Students in green schools are absent less frequently.
-By reducing absenteeism just 15%, a typical elementary school would save from $40,000 to $60,000.
+By reducing absenteeism just 15%, a typical elementary school would save $40,000 to $60,000.